-In Brazilian jiu jitsu, the position became highly popular due to Masahiko Kimura, the judoka who defeated Helio Gracie in a grappling match, by way of gyaku ude-garami, the lock that now bears his name in the jiu jitsu circuit.
+In Brazilian jiu-jitsu, the position became highly popular due to Masahiko Kimura, the judoka who defeated Helio Gracie in a grappling match, by way of gyaku ude-garami, the lock that now bears his name in the jiu-jitsu circuit.

 After the defeat of Japan in World War II, the United States led the ally forces in the occupation and rehabilitation of the Japanese state.
-This occupation enacted widespread military, political, economic, and social reforms, one of these reforms had judo banned from the japanese school system.
-This was a major blow to many judoka who had a steady income teaching the sport, among these unfortunate judoka was Masahiko Kimura.
+This occupation enacted widespread military, political, economic, and social reforms, one of these reforms had judo banned from the Japanese school system.
+This was a major blow to many judoka who had a steady income teaching the sport, among these unfortunate judokas was Masahiko Kimura.

-Born on September 1917, Masahiko Kimura was the best judoka of his generation, but with the aforementioned judo ban, he decided to sign up to an international entertainment company that toured around the world showcasing judo athletes in a series of demonstration matches.
+Born in September 1917, Masahiko Kimura was the best judoka of his generation, but with the aforementioned judo ban, he decided to sign up to an international entertainment company that toured around the world showcasing judo athletes in a series of demonstration matches.
 The tour led Kimura to a professional wrestling promoter named Aru Karashiko, it was through professional wrestling that Kimura entered Brazil, contracted to tour the South American country and perform on stage a series of pro-wrestling matches.

 Another myth is that there was a 36kg (80lbs) weight difference between the two fighters.
 The match had no weight limit and none of the fighters were weighed in.
 Kimura was certainly the heavier of the two, and although we can only speculate, the weight difference was more likely closer to a 10kg/22lbs considering both fighters weights from previous matches.